 Commercial Weight Loss Programs.
-Weight loss programs, whether or not they are pursued under medical or physician supervision, unless specifically listed as covered in this plan.
+Weight loss programs not approved by the claims administrator, whether or not they are pursued under medical or physician supervision, unless specifically listed as covered in this plan.

 This exclusion includes, but is not limited to, commercial weight loss programs (Weight Watchers, Jenny Craig, LA Weight Loss) and fasting programs.